google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 # Career Development: The Art of Networking

 <!--
-Today we’re going to talk about the art of networking.
+This career development session is about the art of networking.
 If you’re thinking of a LAN, WAN, or MAN or linking computers together, we’re actually talking about a different type of networking today.
-But DO hold on to the idea of creating a connection or link between two things- in this case, between people.
+But do hold on to the idea of creating a connection or link between two things.
+In this case, the link is between people.
 -->

 ---

 # What is Networking?

-Interacting meaningfully with other people to exchange information and develop contacts, especially to further one’s career.
+Interacting meaningfully with other people to exchange information and develop contacts, especially to further one’s career

 ![](res/artofnetworking01.jpg)

 <!--
-* As a student, you’ll begin having many opportunities to begin making connections with others and building your network, so now is a great time to begin learning the skills of networking.
+* As college students you have many opportunities to begin making connections with others and building your network, so now is a great time to begin learning the skills of networking.
 * Many people believe that networking is something you’re born with; some people are just better than others.
-The truth is that anyone can learn how to network effectively and you’ll also improve a lot with practice, and I will make sure to work some time in for some practice today.
+The truth is that anyone can learn how to network effectively, and you’ll also improve a lot with practice.

 Image Details:
 * [artofnetworking01.jpg](https://unsplash.com/photos/W3Jl3jREpDY): Usplash License